 Build a better learning and development program

-It’s critical to understand the skills you have within your organization today, so you know where gaps exist, especially among current and future leaders.
-This knowledge can help you craft tailored development plans to build skills that will drive your organization forward today and help you plan for the skills of tomorrow.
+It’s critical to understand the skills you have within your organisation today, so you know where gaps exist, especially among current and future leaders.
+This knowledge can help you craft tailored development plans to build skills that will drive your organisation forward today and help you plan for the skills of tomorrow.

 As you continue upskilling and fixing skills gaps, you’ll find yourself with a well-trained and equipped group of productive leaders.